France–Russia relations: History

-In 1615, the embassy of Ivan Kondyrev arrived at the court of Louis XIII of France, which ended in failure, but laid the foundation for diplomatic relations between Russia and France.
+In 1615, the embassy of Ivan Kondyrev arrived at the court of Louis XIII, which ended in failure, but laid the foundation for diplomatic relations between Russia and France.

 In the summer of 1668, a Russian embassy travelled from Spain to Paris.
 Headed by the steward Pyotr Potemkin, who had an audience with Louis XIV and Jean-Baptiste Colbert, the embassy discussed the establishment of mutually beneficial trade relations between the two countries.

 The first diplomatic representation of Russia in France appeared in 1702 by decree of Peter I, who was interested in an alliance with Louis XIV due to the rapprochement between England and Sweden.
 A visit to France by Peter I himself in 1717 served as the starting point for the establishment of permanent diplomatic relations between the two countries, interrupted only by the French Revolution.

 Concerned about the dominance of the Germans at the court of Empress Anna Ioannovna (1730–1740), French diplomacy actively promoted the palace coup of 1741 and the enthronement of Elizabeth of Russia, who from her youth sympathised with France and King Louis XV, whom she had unsuccessfully tried to marry.
 An active role was played by the Marquis de la Chétardie, who served as diplomatic envoy to the Russian court from 1739 to 1744.
 However, after the efforts of Chancellor Alexey Bestuzhev-Ryumin, de la Chétardie fell into disgrace and in 1748, the influence of the pro-French party weakened noticeably.